anywhichway/thunderclap/README.md

 `undefined async removeItem(string|object keyOrObject) - removes the keyOrObject.
 If the argument is an indexed object or a key that resolves to an indexed object, the object is removed from the index.

 `async query(object JOQULARExpression)` - uses the index to find matching objects.
-There are a lot of examples in the unit test `file docs/test/index.js`.
+See the unit test `file docs/test/index.js` to understand the currently supported JOQULAR expressions and examples.

 ## URL Requests